AnwarAsry/SMASH-BROS/README.md

 # Super Smash Bros.
 Ultimate Combo Website

-This project is created in react with typescript and scss with BEM methodology
+This project is created in react with typescript and scss with BEM methodology.